-One way to do so is by offering alternative explanations, and one such explanation is the conspiracy theory.
-This theory purports to explain Christ’s empty tomb and postmortem appearances by claiming the early Christians stole the body and made up the Resurrection story.
+One way to do so is by offering alternative explanations.
+An example of such alternative explanations is the conspiracy theory, which purports to explain Christ’s empty tomb and postmortem appearances by claiming that the early Christians stole the body and made up the Resurrection story.

 I don’t fault anyone for raising the question, because it’s natural to ask, “Did the early Christians make this stuff up?”